 - Keep the acknowledgement email you receive in return, it contains a link you will need later.

 - Notify the organiser of your ride date before setting off.

-You may do this with your entry or right up to the moment before starting your DIY event.
+You do this with your entry, but you may change it by notifying the organiser right up to the moment before starting your DIY event.

 - After your ride upload the recorded GPS tracklog using the link in the acknowledgement email.

 ||The tracklog should be either a .gpx file contain a track or tracks, a .tcx file, a .fit file|

 |If there are several files you can combine them in a .zip file

 Zipping also works to reduce file size if your file is too big for our upload limits.

 |If there are several tracks in your file – you do not need to join them up.|